NAU-IoT/RemotePiControl/README.md

 ### Components:

-**RaspberryPiZero**
+**Raspberry Pi 4**

    Used to interpret reset command over MQTT and send resetting signal to relay

-**RASPBERRY PI**
+**RASPBERRY PI IO Board**

    Wired through the relay, this is what is being reset

 **5V RELAY**

-   Wired so that when the PiZero sends the reset signal, the relay cuts power to the Rpi for 5 seconds.
+   Wired so that when the Pi 4 sends the reset signal, the relay cuts power to the IO Board for 5 seconds.

-The principal is the exact same as the D1Mini solution, but the D1Mini is subsituted with the RaspberryPiZero.
-If you want to run MQTT using python on a RaspberryPiZero these are the steps:
+The principal is the exact same as the D1Mini solution, but the D1Mini is subsituted with the Raspberry Pi 4.
+If you want to run MQTT using python on a Raspberry Pi 4 these are the steps:

 ### Dependencies: